lenson-wandie/plpWK8-Database-/README.md

 # plpWK8-Database-
 Submission of the week 8 assigment

-**VETINARY CLINIC DATABASE SYSTEM**
+**VETERINARY CLINIC DATABASE SYSTEM**

-This repo contains sql code for a database of a vertinary clinic.
+This repo contains sql code for a database of a veterinary clinic.
 The database contains tables such as: i)pet table ii)owner table iii)staff table